apache/spark/docs/streaming-programming-guide.md

 consistent batch processing times.
 Make sure you set the CMS GC on both the driver (using `--driver-java-options` in `spark-submit`) and the executors (using [Spark configuration](configuration.html#runtime-environment) `spark.executor.extraJavaOptions`).

 * **Other tips**: To further reduce GC overheads, here are some more tips to try.
-    - Use Tachyon for off-heap storage of persisted RDDs.
+    - Persist RDDs using the `OFF_HEAP` storage level.
 See more detail in the [Spark Programming Guide](programming-guide.html#rdd-persistence).
     - Use more executors with smaller heap sizes.
 This will reduce the GC pressure within each JVM heap.